MarginaliaSearch/MarginaliaSearch/doc/crawling.md

 system does not know of any links.
 To bootstrap a crawl, a crawl specification can be created.

 You need a list of known domains.
-This is just a text file with one domain name per line, with blanklines and comments starting with `#` ignored.
+This is just a text file with one domain name per line, with blank lines and comments starting with `#` ignored.
 Make it available over HTTP(S).

 Go to